Auxiliary-assisted energy distillation from quantum batteries: Energy extraction protocols and comparisons between them

-which is the same initial battery state considered in the previous section.
-This similarity in the initial states considered in Secs. \ref{a} and \ref{b} will allow us to compare the situation of having entanglement as a resource with not having it.
+which is the same initial battery state considered in the previous sub-section.
+This similarity in the initial states considered in Secs. \ref{a} and \ref{b} will allow us to compare the situation of having entanglement as a resource with the one of not having it.

 The general expressions of $\ket{\phi}$ and $\ket{\phi_{\perp}}$ can be considered to be